Prepper’s Anxiety: How NOT to Become Paralyzed When You Feel Overwhelmed and Underprepared

 “Is it too late?
 Am I doing all I can?
 Are my stockpiles enough, and for how long?
 What if this or that is missing?
 Should I learn X or get another Y thingy or that extra backup giZmo?
 Have I got everything covered?
 How prepared am I, really?”

 I admit to being assaulted by the barrage of questions, despite living in a slow-burning SHTF.
 Doubt and insecurity have crept in even though I have been prepping and practicing survivalism for some time.
+Working on your mindset is one of the most important parts of prepping.

 The three sides of prepping and survivalism